Stuffed Pepper Steak

 Stuffed Pepper Steak Crock-Pot Option

-To make it in the crock-pot, using the recipe below, you will add the onion, (raw) steak, 1/2 cup of low- sodium soy sauce, brown sugar and 1/4 cup of water.
+To make it in the crock-pot/instant pot: Use the recipe below, you will add the butter, the onion, your steak (uncooked and not cut into cubes), 1/2 cup of your low- sodium soy sauce, jalapeños, the brown sugar plus a 1/4 cup of water.
 Cook on low for 6-8 hours or high for 4-6 hours.

 Stuffed Pepper Steak